satorumezamel/SIEP/README.md

 ⸻

+For a detailed step-by-step replication guide, see the document Step-by-Step Protocol for Reproducible EEG–Quantum Nonlocal Correlation Experiments.
+It provides full environment setup (EEG, AWS Braket, and local Python) and analysis instructions for reproducing the nonlocal correlation experiment.

+⸻

 Reference Preprint

 Experimental Evidence of Nonlocal EEG-Quantum State Correlations: A Novel Empirical Approach to the Hard Problem of Consciousness